-What is first contact resolution (FCR)?
-Wondering how to measure first contact resolution and what it means for your contact center?
-First contact resolution is a crucial KPI for establishing customer service satisfaction in your contact center.
+Wondering how to measure your First Contact Resolution metric and what it means for your contact center?
+First Contact Resolution (FCR) is a crucial key performance indicator (KPI) for establishing customer satisfaction and operational performance.

-Alongside Net Promoter Score, first contact resolution metrics tell a story about how effective your customer service agents are in resolving clients’ issues the first time around without customers having to reach out again regarding the same issue or being passed around to try to resolve an inquiry.
+Alongside Net Promoter Score, First Contact Resolution metrics reveal how effectively your customer service agents are resolving clients’ issues the first time around without customers having to reach out again regarding the same issue or being passed around to try to resolve an inquiry.

-In most cases, a post-call phone or email survey method is used as a first contact resolution measurement.
-It is also common for agents to ask a customer if they resolved their call.
-The phone and email survey methods use a standardized measurement methodology so you can compare the first contact resolution metrics against other contact centers.
+In most cases, a post-call survey is used as a tool for First Call Resolution measurement.
+It is also common for agents to ask a customer if they resolved their issue.
+The phone and email survey methods use a standardized measurement methodology so you can compare the First Contact Resolution metrics against other contact centers.

 To calculate your FCR rate, you need to know: